andylong88/MODFLOW-tools/README.md

-Use the modeling environment (Andy Long)
+Use the modeling environment (from Andy Long)